Joz3d/Choose-a-Door/README.md

 http://joz3d.net/cgi-bin/door.pl

-For a true retro experience, <a href="https://oldweb.today/?browser=nm2-mac#http://joz3d.net/cgi-bin/door.pl">run it in Mosaic 2</a>.
+For a true retro experience, <a href="https://oldweb.today/?browser=nm2-mac#http://joz3d.net/cgi-bin/door.pl">run it in Mosaic 2</a> _(don't forget to click on each image to load it, or go to Options -> Auto-Load Images ☺️)_

 ## General Comments